 There are two field education courses within the MSW program, providing nearly 1,000 hours of agency-based learning.
 We work closely with students to collaboratively facilitate their field placement with partnering organizations.
 When pursuing graduate study in social work, the field education requirements are an important consideration.
 The required hours are established by the Council on Social Work Education and therefore, they are similar across accredited MSW graduate programs.
 At CSU, the foundation field placement requires 270 hours (approximately 10 hours per week for two semesters) and the concentration field placement requires 675 hours (approximately 12 hours per week for four semesters).

-The CSU SSW Distance MSW Program is a cohort model program meaning that we admit one group or cohort of students for the entire three years of the program prior to beginning a second group at that location.
-Transfer students from other accredited MSW programs are accepted when their previous course work allows and their application is approved as per the Distance MSW Transfer Policy.
+The CSU SSW Distance MSW Program is a cohort model program meaning we admit one group or cohort of students for the entire three years of the program, with advanced standing students joining the cohort beginning in the second year.

-The Advanced Standing curriculum (opens a PDF) is the same as the on-campus curriculum.
-Advanced Standing students must have earned a BSW from a program accredited by the Council on Social Work Education and have earned that degree within the past seven years.
+The Advanced Standing Distance MSW Program is a 2 year part time hybrid program.
+The Advanced Standing curriculum is the same as the on-campus curriculum.
+Advanced Standing students must have earned a BSW from a program accredited by the Council on Social Work Education within the past seven years.
 The BSW degree must be granted prior to the beginning of advanced standing classes.